korken89/ptp-sync/math/math.typ

 We'll explore both and compare estimation errors.

-= Control aim

-The main reason for offset drift is that the effects from the random walk processes cannot be eliminated, hence a controller is needed.
-Given that we can estimate $T^O$ and $epsilon^O$, we can formulate a state feedback regulator that drives the offset to 0.

-That is, find a state feedback controller

-$ u = -g dot vec(T^O, epsilon^O, accent(epsilon, dot)^O) $

-such that

-$ T^O -> 0. $

-Looking at the dynamics we can by inspection see that the full state space is uncontrollable, as the control signal has no interaction with any $epsilon^O$ states.
-However as we only want to control $T^O$ we can see that this state is indeed controllable.
-Which is good, else this would have all been a waste of time.

 = Estimating offset

 We can estimate the current offset and the $epsilon$ states using a Kalman filter.